GnuPG (VS-)Desktop®: Moving Configuration Data and Keys to a New Computer

 Introduction

-This guide explains how to transfer your GnuPG data to a new computer—securely, completely, and including all relevant configuration files.
+This guide explains how to transfer your GnuPG data to a new computer, securely and completely, including all relevant configuration files.

-Let's start with the most important part: GnuPG stores all security-related user data in a central location–the GnuPG home directory.
+GnuPG stores all security-related user data in a single location: the GnuPG home directory, which corresponds to the path defined by the GNUPGHOME environment variable.
 No matter whether you're using Windows or Linux, working solo or managing a larger organization, this directory must be transferred in full.
+The sections below walk you through which files to back up and how to perform the transfer on Windows and Linux.

 We'll begin by showing you which files and folders need to be included in your backup.
 After that, you'll get practical step-by-step instructions for transferring your setup on Windows and Linux–including tips for common use cases and things to watch out for during migration.